rafyls/nand2tetris-projects/README.md

 **Project 2: Boolean Arithmetic**

 - Objective: Implementation of all the chips (Adder, ALU etc.) of Chapter 2 using the Hardware Description Language (HDL) specified in the book.

+**Project 3: Memory**

+- Objective: Implementation of all the chips (Register, PC, RAM etc.) of Chapter 3 using the Hardware Description Language (HDL) specified in the book.